 Learning Support for 2e Students

 Twice exceptional students can be cognitively and emotionally complicated.
 Intellectual power is often undermined, but not diminished, by learning challenges.
 As an example, a student who has trouble with writing can excel during classroom discussions because speaking and writing are two different processes.
 All of our classes are ability-based rather than age-based, so students are with intellectual peers, with support where necessary.
 Block scheduling means that time is not looming over learning and experiments are not cut short.
 We do not lower our academic expectations – teachers are subject experts – and our students are college-bound; instead, we add individualized learning support and explicitly teach executive function skills.

 Our small classes and trained faculty make individualized instruction and support possible; learning specialists advise teachers and administrators on any accommodations that should be added or suspended.
 In addition, students learn to understand their challenges and advocate for themselves.

 Some FlexSchool students may have suffered from anxiety and depression in former academic settings.
 Many find that symptoms decrease in a challenging yet supportive and safe academic environment.
 We are not an appropriate setting for students with behavioral issues who need a team trained to support their needs.

 Course Catalog for 2019-2020

 FlexSchool has the ability to offer over 100 different courses in core subject areas, electives, as well as custom-designed classes.
 We hire educators who not only meet our students where they are academically and emotionally but they are also content experts in their fields.
 Through our innovative use of technology, we are able to offer any of our courses in-person or through our live online learning program.
 All courses not currently being offered in a group setting are available privately.
-For full course descriptions, please contact us.
+For full course descriptions and current group classes, please contact us.

 While upper level high school courses are taught at the AP level and students are prepared for the exam, we have chosen to write our own curricula rather than following those designated by the College Board.